PSNISC/DeAuPs/README.md

 The program will work by sending DeAuth frames to the target client device for 20 seconds and then take a nap for 1 minute.
+It will loop indefinitely and will stop only when you manually terminate the process using 'Control + C' or 'Control + Z'.

-Allowing your neighbors to enjoy uninterrupted connectivity :3
+Allow your neighbors to enjoy uninterrupted connectivity :3